bcgov/WaitingQueue/README.md

 **The short-term objectives of the project are:**

-• Implement a proof of concept impelementation.
+• Implement a proof of concept.